RenanMMaciel/RenanMMaciel/README.md

 # Hi, my name is Renan!

-👨🏻‍💻 Developer
+👨🏻‍💻 DevOps

 💼 Quality Assurance Tester at [Coreplan Gestão e Tecnologia](https://www.coreplan.com.br)

 ## About
-I am a Developer, in love with the tech area and passionate about solving problems.
+I am a DevOps student, in love with the tech area and passionate about solving problems.

 I have experiencie with the following technologies and platforms:
+- JavaScript
+- Ruby on Rails
 - HTML
 - CSS
 - Bootstrap
-- JavaScript
-- Ruby
-- Rails
 - PostgreSQL
 - Cypress
+- RSpec
+- Git
 - Docker
-- Git
+- Ansible
 - GitHub
 - GitLab
 - Azure DevOps